 Note: You must be consistent when weighing a wheelchair.
-If using a previously recorded wheelchair weight, you must make sure the wheelchair is in the same condition each time you weigh the person; for example, was the table tray attached or not?
+If using a previously recorded wheelchair weight you must make sure the wheelchair is in the same condition each time you weigh the person, for example, was the table tray attached or not?

-If a person needs to be weighed while in their wheelchair, the Disability Support Leader1 (DSL) will make sure the person has a Transferring, repositioning and Mobility (TRAM) Plan in place and all staff are trained in the TRAM plan.
+If a person needs to be weighed while in their wheelchair, the Disability Support Leader1 (DSL) will make sure the person has a safe handing plan in place and all staff are trained in the safe handing plan.